- Can a mutated gene be corrected?

 Mutations can occur during DNA replication if errors are made and not corrected in time. … However, mutation can also disrupt normal gene activity and cause diseases, like cancer.
 Cancer is the most common human genetic disease; it is caused by mutations occurring in a number of growth-controlling genes.

-What are the risks of gene editing?
+What are the 4 types of mutations?